 4. Paradise Cove, Pembroke Pines

 Similarly to Grapeland, C.B.
-Smith Park’s Paradise Cove is the perfect vibrant setting for little ones and adults alike.
+Smith Park’s Paradise Cove is the perfect vibrant setting for the little ones.
 There are four main areas: Paradise Pipeline, Sharky’s Lagoon, Parrot’s Point, and Crazy Creek.
 Each playground features different pools and waterslides for all sizes, minus Crazy Creek, which is a 410-foot long river with water splashing from every corner to keep you cool.
 However, if you’re looking for a bigger splash, there’s a massive tipping bucket ready to dump water on anyone below it.

 Find Paradise Cove at 900 North Flamingo Road.
 Currently, Paradise Cove’s Paradise Pipeline is not open.